yne/dzr/README.md

 python3 -m http.server --cgi
 ```

-You shall then be able to play from http : http://0.0.0.0:8000/cgi-bin/dzr?6113114
+You shall then be able to play any track over HTTP (ex: http://127.0.0.1:8000/cgi-bin/dzr?6113114 )

+A **basic** web interface is also available on http://127.0.0.1:8000

+Feel free to create your own frontend an publish it as a new repository (not as a dzr fork) with the [dzr](https://github.com/topics/dzr) tag.

 ## Compatibility

 This project has been tested on:
-- Linux (Ubuntu 18.04/20.04 but other distrib shall work)
+- Linux
-- OpenBSD (But any BSD shall work)
+- *BSD
 - Android (using [Termux](https://termux.com/) from F-droid)
-- Window 10 using WSL 1/2 and running dzr as CGI server then browsing http://127.0.0.1:8000 from windows
+- Window 10 (running dzr as CGI server from WSL and browsing http://127.0.0.1:8000 from Windows)

-Need more OS support ?
-Open an issue or a pull request.